Dhobi Ghat (Mumbai)

-Mahalakshmi Dhobi Ghat is an open air laundry place in Mumbai, India.
-It is located at Mahalaxmi railway station in southern Mumbai, it is also accessible from the Jacob Circle monorail station.
-The washers, known as dhobis, work in the open to clean clothes and linens from Mumbai's hotels and hospitals.
+Dhobi Ghat is an open air laundry in Mumbai, India.
 It was constructed in 1890.
+The washers, known as dhobis, work in the open to wash clothes and linens from Mumbai's hotels and hospitals.

 The phrase dhobi ghat is used all over India to refer to any place where many washers are present.
-Inspired by the Mumbai Dhobi Ghat (then Bombay), the British built Dhobi Ghat in Kolkata (then Calcutta) in 1902 and there are other dhobi ghat places all over southern Asia.
+Inspired by the Mumbai Dhobi Ghat (then Bombay), the British built Dhobi Ghat in Kolkata (then Calcutta) in 1902 and there are other dhobi ghat places elsewhere in southern Asia.

 Overview

 There are rows of open-air concrete wash pens, each fitted with its own flogging stone.
 Claimed to be the world's largest outdoor laundry, Dhobi Ghat is a very popular attraction among foreign tourists.

-It is located next to Mahalaxmi railway station on the Western Railway's Saat Rasta roundabout.
-It can be easily seen from the flyover bridge of Mahalaxmi station.
+It is located next to Mahalaxmi railway station on the Western Railway suburban line in southern Mumbai.
+It is also accessible from the Jacob Circle monorail station.
+It is near Saat Rasta roundabout.

 The Dhobi Kalyan & Audhyogik Vikas Cooperative Society, the apex body that represents washermen, estimates the annual turnover of the Mahalaxmi Dhobi Ghat at around Rs 100 crore.
 For 18 to 20 hours each day, over 7,000 people flog, scrub, dye and bleach clothes on concrete wash pens, dry them on ropes, neatly press them and transport the garments to different parts of the city.
 Over one lakh (100,000) clothes are washed each day.
 Some of the wealthier dhobis have given up on manual cleaning and have now installed large mechanical washing and drying machines.

-The dhobis collect clothes from all corners of the city, from Colaba to Virar.
+The dhobis collect clothes from all parts of the city, from Colaba to Virar.
 Their biggest clients are neighbourhood laundries, garment dealers, wedding decorators and caterers, and mid-sized hotels and clubs.